TomCasavant/tomcasavant.github.io/_posts/2019-04-19-a-curious-case-of-osu-financial-aid.md

   That's the story.

-  Finally, I hope that the description of these events that have unfolded will help others to avoid the situation I fell into and that nobody else will have to go through the unfortunate process of navigating Ohio State bureaucracy.
+  In conclusion, I hope that the description of these events that have unfolded will help others to avoid the situation I fell into and that nobody else will have to go through the unfortunate process of navigating Ohio State bureaucracy.